- Reviews 1997 to 2007 –

 Superb location, very peaceful/restful

-in Cleggan for a meal, also good fish and chip shop.
-Ocean’s Alive interesting
+Oliver’s in Cleggan for a meal, also good fish and chip shop.
+Ocean’s Alive

-but doesn’t take long to see, live exhibits few and far between, take the boat
+interesting but doesn’t take long to see, live exhibits few and far between,

 Initialled